 The flag replaced the previous flag, approved by King George V in 1931, and adopted by New Zealand in 1937.
 That flag was of a standard pattern designed for use by Governors-General of the then Dominions of the British Empire, and was dark blue, with the Royal Crest surmounted by crowned lion in the centre, and the words “New Zealand” in a scroll beneath.

-The current flag, which was approved by the Queen of New Zealand, Queen Elizabeth II, was announced on Monday 2 June 2008—the holiday that marks the Queen’s Birthday.
+The current flag, which was approved by Queen Elizabeth II, was announced on Monday 2 June 2008.

 The design for the flag followed a review of the Governor-General’s flag and emblems, requested by Government House in 2005, and undertaken by the New Zealand Herald of Arms, Phillip O’Shea.
 The old flag lacked distinctive New Zealand elements and reflected an era before New Zealand became an independent nation.